ericnewton/many-lives/README.md

 I used list comprehensions, but I didn't see a way to filter in the middle of the comprehension, like I did in Python or Haskell.

-It was much easier to do I/O in Elixer than Haskell, and so debugging was easy.
+It was much easier to do I/O in Elixir than Haskell, and so debugging was easy.
 The handy `IO.inspect` function was very helpful.

 Again, there was support for the escape character as "\e", which was